milon/node-chat-room/readme.md

 ## Building GUI
-  [bootsnip](http://bootsnipp.com/snippets/featured/like-hangout-chat)'s "Like Hangout Chat"  Template Added for GUI
+  [bootsnip](http://bootsnipp.com/snippets/featured/like-hangout-chat)'s "Like Hangout Chat"  template is for GUI.
+Dummy avatar link is used, you may update as your wish.